Gibson Guitars explained

 There are several types of string trees, including disc and butterfly styles.
 The disc style is the simplest.
 It looks like a disk with two grooves.
 It is used on bass guitars and is advantageous for thicker bass strings.

-The butterfly style is similar to the disc style in that it looks like a tree.
+The butterfly style resembles the disc-style in that it looks like a tree.
 It has a built-in roller that allows for a smoother, fluid motion.

 Some models are designed with a whammy bar.
 These will make the most out of your guitar’s nut by allowing for an increased angle and a better break angle.
 They will also reduce the noise of your strings when they go over the nut.